cbourjau/alice-dashboard/README.md

 # Development
 ## Parsing raw data to `csv` files
 This project pulls in data from various sources and compiles it into a single run-by-run `csv` file.
+We did not yet settle on the technology used for this step.
+We experimented with a c++ and a python version.
+The latter has external dependencies but can currently be found in pull request #10 (branch `root2csv_python`).

 ## Front end
 The fron end is base off a great tutorial by Eamonn Maguire ([link](https://thor-project.github.io/dashboard-tutorial/)).